ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dt><code>--syslog-protocol</code></dt>
 <dd>The transfer layer protocol that is used when the logging type is <code>syslog</code>.
 Supported values are <code>tcp</code>, <code>tls</code>, and the default <code>udp</code>.
 When forwarding to a rsyslog server with the <code>udp</code> protocol, logs that are over 1KB are truncated.</dd>

-<dt><code>-c, --app-container</code></dt>
+<dt><code>-C, --app-container</code></dt>
 <dd>To forward logs from apps, you can specify the name of the container that contains your app.
-To specify more than one container, use multiple flags, such as `-c /var/log/myApp1/&ast; -c /var/log/myApp2/&ast;`.
+To specify more than one container, use multiple flags, such as `-C /var/log/myApp1/&ast; -C /var/log/myApp2/&ast;`.
 If no containers are specified, logs are forwarded from all of the containers that contain the paths that you provided.
 This option is only valid for log source <code>application</code>.</dd>

 <dt><code>--skip-validation</code></dt>
 <dd>Skip validation of the org and space names when they are specified.
 Skipping validation decreases processing time, but an invalid logging configuration does not correctly forward logs.
 This value is optional.</dd>